Müllerian agenesis: Treatment

 A number of treatments have become available to create a functioning vagina.
 Standard approaches use vaginal dilators and/or surgery to develop a functioning vagina to allow for penetrative sexual intercourse.
+As vaginal hypoplasia is not a life-threatening condition, half of MRKH individuals did not receive any treatment in a retrospective study.
+However, the gene mutations related to MRKH such as HNF1B and GREB1L may also result in anomalies of other systems (especially renal system), so that follow-up examinations for MRKH individuals are recommended regardless of which type of MRKH (Type I or Type II) was diagnosed.

 A number of surgical approaches have been used.
 In the McIndoe procedure, a skin graft is applied to form an artificial vagina.
 After the surgery, dilators are still necessary to prevent vaginal stenosis.
 The Vecchietti procedure has been shown to result in a vagina that is comparable to a typical vagina.
-In the Vecchietti procedure, a small plastic “olive” is threaded against the vaginal area, and the threads are drawn through the vaginal skin, up through the abdomen and navel using laparoscopic surgery.
+In the Vecchietti procedure, a small plastic "olive" is threaded against the vaginal area, and the threads are drawn through the vaginal skin, up through the abdomen and navel using laparoscopic surgery.
 There, the threads are attached to a traction device.
-The traction device is then tightened daily so the “olive” is pulled inwards and stretches the vagina by approximately 1 cm per day, creating a vagina approximately 7 cm deep in 7 days.
+The traction device is then tightened daily so the "olive" is pulled inwards and stretches the vagina by approximately 1 cm per day, creating a vagina approximately 7 cm deep in 7 days.
 The operation takes approximately 45 minutes.
 Another approach is the use of an autotransplant of a resected sigmoid colon using laparoscopic surgery; results are reported to be very good, with the transplant becoming a functional vagina.

 Uterine transplantation has been performed in a number of people with Müllerian agenesis, but the surgery is still in the experimental stage.
 Since ovaries are present, people with this condition can have genetic children through IVF with embryo transfer to a gestational carrier.
 Some also choose to adopt.

 Experimental

-In October 2014, it was reported that a month earlier a 36-year-old Swedish woman became the first woman with a transplanted uterus to give birth to a healthy baby.
+In 2014, a 36-year-old Swedish woman became the first with a transplanted uterus to give birth to a healthy baby.
 The mother was born without a uterus, but had functioning ovaries.
 She and the father used IVF to produce 11 embryos, which were then frozen.
 Doctors at the University of Gothenburg then performed the uterus transplant, the donor being a 61-year-old family friend.
 One of the frozen embryos was implanted a year after the transplant, and the baby boy was born prematurely at 31 weeks after the mother developed pre-eclampsia.

 As of 2023 more than 100 uterus transplants have taken place with around 50 babies being born worldwide.